 Mr. Bender joined CSI in 1999 after spending 7 years at Deloitte LLP.
 Mr. Bender has been the Chief Executive Officer for Constellation's Harris Operating Group since 2002.
 Mr. Bender is a Chartered Professional Accountant and holds a BCom from Carleton University.
-Mr. Bender also serves on the Board of Directors of Aptean, a privately held vertical market software company and Topicus.com Inc.
+Mr. Bender also serves on the Board of Directors of Aptean, a privately held vertical market software company.